Actualizing tendency: Application to psychotherapy

 Actualization is never the goal for therapy, but the actualizing tendency – the client's "native wisdom" is the "engine that makes psychotherapy work", allowing clients to become more "fully functioning".
 Self-actualization in person-centred personality theory is the ongoing, adaptive process of "maintaining and enhancing that portion of the phenomenal field [i.e. experiencing] which is the 'self'".
 This self is continually adapting and modifying itself in response to experience in response to external and internal stimuli.
 Often misinterpreted as naïvely implying an innate goodness in humans, or alternatively as encouraging an autonomy based on selfish, narcissistic individuality, Rogers' self-actualization is biological, value-neutral and promotes the self-regulated interdependence of a valued member of society, rather than a purely selfish attitude.
 "Suppose we turn to the animal world and ask ourselves what is the basic nature of the lion, or the sheep, or the dog, or the mouse.
 To say that any one or all of these are basically hostile or antisocial or carnal seems to be ridiculous."

 Rogers built his theory around the idea that this adaptive homeostasis is exactly the process that can either optimise or pathologize the process of self-actualisation: "In nature the actualizing tendency shows surprising efficiency.
 The organism makes errors, to be sure, but these are corrected on the basis of feedback."
 While the organism might make errors, much depends on the individual's environment during development: "Those who were fortunate enough to have a loving and supportive environment during their early years would receive the necessary reinforcement to guarantee the nourishment of the actualizing tendency.
 They would ... be affirmed in their ability to trust their own thoughts and feelings and to make decisions in accordance with their own perceptions and desires" in accordance with their personal organismic valuing process (OVP).
 In PCT the process of self-actualization is what does the healing, and the therapist must remain non-directive and "sustain the conviction that each person is attempting to actualize himself: do not try to change anyone".
-Bohart (2013) cites evidence for the idea that people can be surprisingly "self-righting" following psychological distress, including trauma, and that it is this capacity that facilitates effective therapy.
+Art Bohart (2013) cited evidence for the idea that people can be surprisingly "self-righting" following psychological distress, including trauma, and that it is this capacity that facilitates effective therapy.

+To better allow clients to actualize themselves, Rogers taught therapists to implement three core conditions of PCT: therapist congruence, unconditional positive regard, and empathy.
+Therapist Jeffrey von Glahn hypothesized that these core conditions provide sufficient support for "unforced activation of the client's emotional experiencing".